 Of course, tourism found Breckenridge, thanks to its world-class skiing, restaurants, boutiques, nature trails, and hotels.
 No matter the time of year, Breckenridge is packed with things to do, from miles of hiking trails through wildflower-strewn meadows, to skiing one of the many peaks in the Tenmile Range.

-Breckenridge can also be used as a home base from which to go sightseeing in other nearby towns, like Frisco, Dillon, Silverthorne, and even Aspen and Vail.
+Breckenridge can also be used as a home base from which to go sightseeing in other nearby towns, like Frisco, Dillon, Silverthorne, and even Glenwood Springs, Aspen, and Vail.

 Read More: Best Campgrounds near Breckenridge, CO

 No matter how many times you see the Colorado Rockies, there is something about the San Juan Mountain Range that will always take your breath away.
 These rugged and wild peaks are the backdrop for the small town of Lake City.

 You'll find Lake City along the Silver Thread Scenic Byway — one of the many spectacular scenic drives in Colorado.
 The town itself is just a few minutes from the breathtaking San Cristobal Lake, for which the town is named.

 Historic Lake City was founded in 1874, and is known for its historic district, which happens to be one of the most comprehensive in the state.
 Like most mountain towns in Colorado, Lake City does not disappoint on outdoor activities, no matter the time of year.
 Summer brings meadows strewn with wildflowers, hiking, fishing, and exploring ghost towns, while winter is naturally prime ski season.

 Today Lake San Cristobal remains the number one attraction in Lake City.
 The 340-acre lake, formed nearly a millennium ago, today is one of the best spots for boating and fishing in Colorado.
 Visitors also love to drive the 75-mile Silver Thread Byway, which runs from Lake City to South Fork along Highway 149.